nies14/RS-Net/README.md

 ```

 ### MPI-INF-3DHP
+We evaluate our RS-Net on the testing set of MPI-INF-3DHP to test its generalization ability across different datasets.
 We train our model using ground truth 2D keypoints on Human3.6M and test our model on the test set of MPI-INF-3DHP.

 For testing, please run:
 ```bash